7 nm process: Cycle time: immersion vs. EUV

-7 nm design rule management in volume production
+Design rule management in volume production

-The 7 nm metal patterning currently practiced by TSMC involves self-aligned double patterning (SADP) lines with cuts inserted within a cell on a separate mask as needed to reduce cell height.
+The "7nm" metal patterning currently practiced by TSMC involves self-aligned double patterning (SADP) lines with cuts inserted within a cell on a separate mask as needed to reduce cell height.
 However, self-aligned quad patterning (SAQP) is used to form the fin, the most important factor to performance.
 Design rule checks also allow via multi-patterning to be avoided, and provide enough clearances for cuts that only one cut mask is needed.

-7 nm process nodes and process offerings
+Process nodes and process offerings

-The naming of process nodes by 4 different manufacturers (TSMC, Samsung, SMIC, Intel) is partially marketing-driven and not directly related to any measurable distance on a chip – for example TSMC's 7 nm node was previously similar in some key dimensions to Intel's planned first-iteration 10 nm node, before Intel released further iterations, culminating in "10nm Enhanced SuperFin", which was later renamed to "Intel 7" for marketing reasons.
+The naming of process nodes by 4 different manufacturers (TSMC, Samsung, SMIC, Intel) is partially marketing-driven and not directly related to any measurable distance on a chip – for example TSMC's "7nm" node was previously similar in some key dimensions to Intel's planned first-iteration "10nm" node, before Intel released further iterations, culminating in "10nm Enhanced SuperFin", which was later renamed to "Intel 7" for marketing reasons.

-Since EUV implementation at 7 nm is still limited, multipatterning still plays an important part in cost and yield; EUV adds extra considerations.
+Since EUV implementation at "7nm" is still limited, multipatterning still plays an important part in cost and yield; EUV adds extra considerations.
 The resolution for most critical layers is still determined by multiple patterning.
-For example, for Samsung's 7 nm, even with EUV single-patterned 36 nm pitch layers, 44 nm pitch layers would still be quadruple patterned.
+For example, for Samsung's "7nm", even with EUV single-patterned 36 nm pitch layers, 44 nm pitch layers would still be quadruple patterned.

-GlobalFoundries' 7 nm 7LP (Leading Performance) process would have offered 40% higher performance or 60%+ lower power with a 2x scaling in density and at a 30-45+% lower cost per die over its 14 nm process.
+GlobalFoundries' "7nm" 7LP (Leading Performance) process would have offered 40% higher performance or 60%+ lower power with a 2x scaling in density and at a 30–45 + % lower cost per die over its "14nm" process.
 The Contacted Poly Pitch (CPP) would have been 56 nm and the Minimum Metal Pitch (MMP) would have been 40 nm, produced with Self-Aligned Double Patterning (SADP).
 A 6T SRAM cell would have been 0.269 square microns in size.
 GlobalFoundries planned to eventually use EUV lithography in an improved process called 7LP+.
-GlobalFoundries later stopped all 7 nm and beyond process development.
+GlobalFoundries later stopped all "7nm" and beyond process development.

-Intel's new "Intel 7" process, previously known as 10 nm Enhanced SuperFin (10ESF), is based on its previous 10 nm node.
-The node will feature a 10-15% increase in performance per watt.
-Meanwhile, their old 7 nm process, now called "Intel 4", is expected to be released in 2023.
-Few details about the Intel 4 node have been made public, although its transistor density has been estimated to be at least 202 million transistors per square millimeter.
-As of 2020, Intel is experiencing problems with its Intel 4 process to the point of outsourcing production of its Ponte Vecchio GPUs.
+Intel's new "Intel 7" process, previously known as "10nm Enhanced SuperFin" (10ESF), is based on its previous "10nm" node.
+The node will feature a 10–15% increase in performance per watt.
+Meanwhile, their old "7nm" process, now called "Intel 4", was at that time expected to have been released in 2023.
+Few details about the "Intel 4" node had at that time been made public, although its transistor density had at that time been estimated to be at least 202 million transistors per square millimeter.
+As of 2020, Intel had been experiencing problems with its "Intel 4" process to the point of outsourcing production of its Ponte Vecchio GPUs.